sinotec2/camxruns/README.md

 see [wiki for this repository](https://github.com/sinotec2/camxruns/wiki)

-(not substantially updated since 2017.)
+(not substantially revised since 2016.)